Pinho Pushes Checkers Past Wolf Pack

 Charlotte Checkers News Release

-HARTFORD, Conn. - Brian Pinho scored in the final half-minute of overtime as the Charlotte Checkers (38-21-5-0) defeated the Hartford Wolf Pack (24-32-5-2) by a score of 2-1 on Saturday night at PeoplesBank Arena.
+Brian Pinho scored in the final half-minute of overtime as the Charlotte Checkers (38-21-5-0) defeated the Hartford Wolf Pack (24-32-5-2) by a score of 2-1 on Saturday night at PeoplesBank Arena

 Pinho delivered the game-winning goal 4:41 into the extra session, ripping a shot from the right circle inside the left post.
 Pinho's second goal of the game was his 14th of the season, giving the Checkers the extra point.
 Robert Mastrosimone logged the lone assist.